MiriamT/learn-react/session3.md

 ## Code a simple counter component

-To demonstrate the difference between Class Component state and Functional component hooks, we will code a simple Counter component using both methods of state management.
+To demonstrate the difference between Class Component state and Function component hooks, we will code a simple Counter component using both methods of state management.

 ### Class Component Counter